-22. Provided also that if at any time or times any of the said lines of cable or telegraph wire In what case between the places in clause No. 19 of these presents mentioned except between Singapore and Hong Kong subsidies of shall not be in good working order and condition and open for use so as to enable any of such messages as determinable. in the same clause mentioned to be transmitted for and during any continuous period of one hundred and eighty-three days or any such extended period as hereinafter mentioned as the case may be it shall and may be lawful for the Governors or either of them or the Governors of the other Australian Colonies or any of them or any of such Governors at any time thereafter or from time to time by notice in writing delivered to the Company in London to determine and put an end to the agreement for the payment of the said last-mentioned subsidies in which case the same shall cease to be payable it being hereby agreed and declared that if the Company can satisfy the Governors or Governor giving the said last-mentioned notice that all reasonable efforts to repair or replace without delay the line of cable or telegraph wire which shall then be out of repair have been and are being made then the said period of one hundred and eighty-three days shall be extended to such a period as the Governors or Governor respectively giving the said last-mentioned notice shall determine it being nevertheless expressly agreed and declared that the Company shall not be entitled to or be allowed under any circumstances any extension of the said last-mentioned period so as to make up in the whole a period in excess of eighteen calendar months.
+22. Provided also that if at any time or times any of the said lines of cable or telegraph wire in what case between the places in clause No. 19 of these presents mentioned except between Singapore and Hong Kong subsidies of shall not be in good working order and condition and open for use so as to enable any of such messages as determinable in the case of the said lines of such messages as determinable and the same of the said lines of such messages as determinable and the same of the same o in the same clause mentioned to be transmitted for and during any continuous period of one hundred and eighty-three days or any such extended period as hereinafter mentioned as the case may be it shall and may be lawful for the Governors or either of them or the Governors of the other Australian Colonies or any of them or any of such Governors at any time thereafter or from time to time by notice in writing delivered to the Company in London to determine and put an end to the agreement for the payment of the said last-mentioned subsidies in which case the same shall cease to be payable it being hereby agreed and declared that if the Company can satisfy the Governors or Governor giving the said last-mentioned notice that all reasonable efforts to repair or replace without delay the line of cable or telegraph wire which shall then be out of repair have been and are being made then the said period of one hundred and eighty-three days shall be extended to such a period as the Governors or Governor respectively giving the said last-mentioned notice shall determine it being nevertheless expressly agreed and declared that the Company shall not be entitled to or be allowed under any circumstances any extension of the said lastmentioned period so as to make up in the whole a period in excess of eighteen calendar months.